 The UNIX account extension specifies a default extension for capturing the additional information for an account on a UNIX system.
 The key for this extension when used in the extensions dictionary MUST be unix-account-ext.
+Note that this predefined extension does not use the extension facility described in section 7.3.

 An object using the UNIX Account Extension MUST contain at least one property from this extension.